 - Behind the times – describes an old-fashioned person or an outdated object

-It’s a shame that her conservative family do not understand the situation from her point of view; they are really behind the times.
+It’s a shame that her conservative family does not understand the situation from her point of view; they are really behind the times.

 - Ahead of time – to do something in advance, with plenty of time to spare